 A. You can reset your PIN online, if we have your email address on record.
 Alternatively, contact us with your library card number and we will get a PIN for you.

-You can now access all the following online resources with temporary membership
+You can access the following resources:

 Q. What is the library service doing to support people whilst libraries are closed?

 A. Although our buildings are closed, we have many services that you can access online, including:

 eBooks and audiobooks With a great range of titles for adults, teens and children, we’ve been busy topping up our stock levels to make sure there is plenty of choice for everyone